anamikakolady/CelebAMask-Face-Parsing/README.md

   <em>Input Image (left) and Predicted Segmentation Mask (right).</em>
 </p>

-## Overview
+## 📖 Overview

 This project proposes a MobileNet U-Net architecture enhanced with a Convolutional Block Attention Module (CBAM) for accurate and computationally efficient face parsing.
 The model combines depthwise separable convolutions, attention mechanisms, and dilated convolutions to achieve strong segmentation performance while maintaining a low parameter count.
+The model was developed for the AI6126 Advanced Computer Vision Face Parsing Challenge and trained on the CelebAMask-HQ dataset to perform pixel-level semantic segmentation of facial components.

 ### Key Features